The Science of Clear Academic Prose: What "Write Clearly" Actually Means

 Research

-In 1960, 14% of scientific texts scored below zero on the Flesch Reading Ease scale.
-By 2015, this figure rose to 22%.
-The readability decline spans 134 years.
+In 1960, 14% of papers scored below zero on the Flesch Reading Ease scale.
+By 2015, that rose to 22%.
+This trend spans 134 years.

 What "Clear" Actually Means (The Metrics)

-Three validated formulas measure text difficulty:
+Three proven formulas measure how hard text is:

 Comparison table of readability formulas: Flesch-Kincaid Grade Level (12-16+ for academic), Flesch Reading Ease (20-30 for academic = 'very difficult'), SMOG Index (0.985 reliability), and Lexical Density (40-70% for academic)